genevalab/c4L_phylogenetics/README.md

 Now that you have diagnosed convergence we have to do second, very short, run on MrBayes to summarize all of your post-burnin trees so that we can create a single tree that represents the entire posterior distribution of trees.

-First we need to edit the MrBayes block at the bottom of your alignement file.
-We'll comment out the line that starts with MCMC and add a line to issue the summarize trees command.
-MrBayes recognizes text in square brackets ```[like this]``` as comments and doesn't parse them, so put brackets around the mcmc line (put the semicolon inside the brackets too).
+First, we need to edit the MrBayes block at the bottom of your alignement file.
+We'll comment out the line that issued the MCMC command and add a line to issue the summarize trees command.
+MrBayes recognizes text in square brackets ```[like this]``` as comments and doesn't parse them, so put square brackets around the mcmc line (put the semicolon inside the brackets too).

-Next we will add a new line with the command ```sumt Burninfrac=0.XX```.
+Next, we will add a new line with the command ```sumt Burninfrac=0.XX```.
 We'll determine the fraction to discard in the previous section.
-If we decidede to discard the first 25% of the run, then set Burninfrac=0.25.
+If we decided to discard the first 25% of the run, then set Burninfrac=0.25.

 Your new MrBayes block should look something like this: